Indian passport: Passport note

 All passports contain a note in Hindi and English, nominally from the President of India, addressing the authorities of all countries and territories:

-The note bearing page is typically stamped and signed by the issuing authority in the name of the President of the Republic of India.
+The note bearing page is typically stamped and signed by the issuing authority (Passport Office) in the name of the President of India.

 Languages

-The text of Indian Passport is printed in Hindi and English, two of the twenty two scheduled official languages (as per Eighth Schedule to the Constitution of India) at the Union level.
+The text of Indian Passport is printed in Hindi and English, the two official languages of India.
+(As per article 343 of the Indian Constitution).

 Emigration check

 Holders of Emigration Check Required (ECR) type passports need a clearance called an Emigration Check from the Government of India's Protector of Emigrants when going to selected countries on a work visa.
 This is to prevent the exploitation of Indian workers (especially the unskilled and less-educated) when going abroad, particularly to Middle Eastern countries.
 ECR type passport holders travelling on a tourist visa do not need a clearance; this is known as an Emigration Check Suspension.

 Emigration Check Not Required (ECNR) status passports are granted to: